 With plenty of different restaurants on board, there was no chance to get bored of the food either.
-In fact, two days wasn’t even enough time to try everything!
-Even the main buffet in Windjammer had different dishes each day, with everything from soups, salads, burgers and fresh seafood, to pasta, curry and desserts.
-In the main dining room, we enjoyed sophisticated dishes including snails and beef tenderloin.
+In fact, two days wasn’t even enough time to try all of the Independence of the Seas restaurants!
+Even the ship’s buffet in Windjammer had different dishes each day, with everything from soups, salads, burgers and fresh seafood, to pasta, curry and desserts.
+The Independence Of The Seas main dining room menu included sophisticated dishes like snails and beef tenderloin.

 As for being too young, nope, I was wrong there too.
 Cruising isn’t for old people; it’s for people looking for a convenient way to see a few destinations in a short time (not having to pack each day is a bonus!).
 It’s for people who want lots of food and drink options within easy reach, 24/7 activities and a variety of entertainment options.
 It’s a holiday that spans all ages – from families with young kids, to groups of friends in their 20s, couples in their 30s (that’s where I fit in here…) and the older generations too.
 After two days on board, I could see why so many people love cruise holidays.